identusbook/identusbook.github.io/book/section2/installation-local.md

 ### Atala Community Projects

 There is a growing list of community repositories that aim to provide some extra functionality, mostly maintained by official developers and community members on their spare time.

-At present time there are three [Atala Community Projects](https://github.com/atala-community-projects):
+Some notable projects are:

-- **Pluto Encrypted:** Implementation of Pluto storage engine with encryption support.
+- [**Pluto Encrypted:**](https://github.com/trust0-project/pluto-encrypted) Implementation of Pluto storage engine with encryption support.
+- [**Identus Store**](https://github.com/trust0-project/identus-store) A secure light-weight and dependency free database wrapper.
+- [**NeoPrism Resolver:**](https://neoprism.patlo.dev/resolver) A did:prism resover and explorer.
+- [**Blocktrust Mediator**](https://blocktrust.dev/mediator) A DIDCommv2 compliant mediator, written in C#.
 - **Edge Agent SDK Demos:** Browser and Node versions of Edge Agent SDK integrated with Pluto Encrypted.
 - **Identus Test:** Shell script helper that will checkout a particular Identus release and compatible components.